 Index management actions that can be performed from the dotCMS backend can also be achieved using CURL commands.
 For more information, see the RESTful API to Manage Indexes documentation

-The Index tab under System -> Maintenance, allows webmasters to manage indexes for single or clustered dotCMS instances.
+The Index tab in the System -> Maintenance tool allows you to manage indexes for single or clustered dotCMS instances.

-Shards - ElasticSearch abstracts away the index so that several “shards” (indexes) can aggregate sharded results when a query is done making it act like a single index but indexation performance is enhanced because ElasticSearch only updates the shard(s) that it needs instead of updating the whole index every time.
-This allows for speedier indexation and scalability.
+When you create a new index, you may specify the number of shards in the index.
+Elasticsearch abstracts the index so that several “shards” (sub-indexes) can aggregate results when a query is performed.
+This makes multiple separate shards behave like a single index, but enhances performance and scaleability because ElasticSearch only updates the shard(s) that it needs instead of updating the whole index every time.

 The following right-click options are available on any index: